- What is SaaS?

 - On the other hand, platforms, infrastructures, and databases form a reliable backbone for the product and enable its stable growth and refinement.

-In this article, we will explain the difference between such cloud service models as SaaS, PaaS, IaaS, and the likes.
+In this article, we will explain the difference between such cloud service models as PaaS and SaaS, or IaaS, and the likes.

 Here’s how the Software-as-a-service cloud computing service model works: